Chapter 4723-27 Medication Administration by Certified Medication Aide

 (11) Administration of oxygen.

-(L) A registered nurse or a licensed practical nurse acting at the direction of a registered nurse, who delegates the administration of medications to a certified medication aide in accordance with section 4723.67 of the Revised Code and this chapter, shall not be liable in damages to any person or government entity in a civil action for injury, death, or loss to person or property that allegedly arises from an action or omission of the certified medication aide in the administration of the medications.
+(L) A registered nurse or a licensed practical nurse acting at the direction of a registered nurse, who delegates the administration of medications to a certified medication aide according to section 4723.67 of the Revised Code and this chapter, shall not be liable in damages to any person or government entity in a civil action for injury, death, or loss to person or property that allegedly arises from an action or omission of the certified medication aide in the administration of the medications.

-Rule Amplifies: 4723.61 to 4723.69
+Amplifies: 4723.61 to 4723.69

 Prior Effective Dates: 2/1/2006 (Emer.)